 A Brilliant Beginner Choice

-The G920 Driving Force wheel specifically is the Xbox compatible answer to the hugely popular PS4 variation, the G29 Driving Force.
+The G920 Driving Force wheel specifically is the Xbox compatible answer to the hugely popular PlayStation variation, the G29.
 It certainly falls into the beginner category of racing wheels, but don’t discount it based on that classification!
 It’s a fun and powerful wheel that packs a punch.

-Probably the most integral part of this Logitech wheel is the fact that it offers dual-motor force feedback compared to a lot of the single-motor variants out there.
+Probably the most integral part of this Logitech wheel is the fact that it offers dual-motor force feedback.
 It’s not necessarily as fresh as that of the newer G923 discussed earlier, but it still stands up against some of the best beginner wheels that Thrustmaster has to offer.
+However, it is gear-driven, so it can sound and feel a bit clunky at times.

 All The Essentials